 For a STS travel grant the eligible candidate needs to provide the following documents (as a single PDF-file):

 Successful applicants will be notified in October and personally awarded during the STS Meeting in Weimar.
 The award ceremony will be part of the General Assembly of the Society.
-Awards will be made payable by cheque and must be cashed at latest on December 31st of the same year.
+Awards will be paid via SEPA bank transfer.

 Please send your application to the STS Travel Grant Committee (firstname.lastname@example.org).